AdityaNikam10/e-commerce-/README.md

 - Learned to use jsonWebTokens for authentications.
 - And finally learned to effectively handle the errors.

+****

+## Milestone 4: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We learned how to use mongoose schema
+- We learned how to install and use multer
+- We learned password hashing using bcrypt
+- And lastly we learned about usage of jsonWebTokens for authentication.

+****

 ## Milestone 5: Project Overview -

-In this milestone we focused on creating a signup page for new users visiting the website,
+In this milestone we learned the following things -

-Key Learnings -
+Key learnings -

-We Learned how to create the UI for the Signup page using React and Tailwind CSS.
-We also learned how to use RegEx (Regular expressions) for the validation of the inputs on the signup page.
+- We have created Signup page.
+- We have also implemented multer features.

+****

 ## Milestone 6: Project Overview -